Introduction to Anka

 Registry module.
 Anka

-Controller is used to build and manage an on-premise macOS cloud using Anka hypervisor, for development purposes.
+Controller is used to configure and manage macOS cloud on a cluster of mac hardware running Anka Build package, for development purposes.
 Anka

-Registry is used to version control macOS build and test VMs and distribute them to developer workstations and the private macOS cloud.
+Registry is used to version control macOS build and test VMs and distribute them to Anka Build private macOS cloud or to the developer mac workstations.

-The Anka application comes with a command line interface (
+The Anka virtualization application package comes with a command line interface (

 anka) that allows for easy, straightforward management of guest virtual machines built with Anka.
 As you’ll learn,